 On sanitation, WHO monitors global burden of disease and the level of sanitation access and analyses what helps and hinders progress.
 Such monitoring gives Member States and donors global data to help decide how to invest in providing toilets and ensuring safe management of wastewater and excreta.

-WHO works with partners on promoting effective risk assessment and management practices and is preparing guidance on Sanitation Safety Planning for Safe Wastewater Use and Sanitation and Health Guidelines.
+WHO works with partners on promoting effective risk assessment and management practices for sanitation through Sanitation Safety Planning, Guidelines on Safe Use of Wastewater, Excreta and Greywater, and forthcoming Sanitation and Health Guidelines and Global Strategy on Water, Sanitation and Hygiene and Neglected Tropical Diseases.

 WHO is also working with UNICEF on a global action plan for ending preventable child deaths from pneumonia and diarrhoea by 2025.
 This aims to meet several prevention and treatment targets, including promoting universal access to drinking water, sanitation and hygiene in health care facilities and homes by 2030.